 All Ph.D. students are currently supported with a Ph.D.
-Tuition Fee Award for for the first four years of their doctoral program.
-The funding for this directly from the Graduate Support Initiative (GSI) program.
+Tuition Fee Award for the first four years of their doctoral program.
+The funding for this comes directly from the Graduate Support Initiative (GSI) program.

 Research Assistantships of approximately $625 per month during the eight month period from September to April, and $1500 per month during the four month summer period may be granted to students who demonstrate strong academic performance.
 Research assistantships are funded from individual faculty members' research grants.
 The exact value of a research assistantship depends on the student's standing and availability of funds.Top

 Teaching Assistantships are open to both Canadian and foreign students, although foreign students must obtain work permits from the immigration authorities before commencing work.
 Typical TA duties include grading papers, conducting tutorial or problem sessions, or teaching a class.
 A full TA assignment typically involves 12 hours of work per week.